Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 • Overdraft protection: Earnin sends notifications when your balance is getting close to zero to help keep you away from overdraft fees.

-• 0% APR cash advance: Credit card cash advances can get expensive, but with Earnin, you don’t have to worry about interest.
+• 0% APR instant cash advances: Credit card cash advances can get expensive, but with Earnin, you don't have to worry about interest.

 • No credit check: You won’t have to worry about a hard pull damaging your credit if you get a cash advance from Earnin.